Wernicke–Korsakoff syndrome: Epidemiology

 WKS occurs more frequently in men than women and has the highest prevalence in the ages 55–65.
 Approximately 71% are unmarried.

 Internationally, the prevalence rates of WKS are relatively standard, being anywhere between zero and two percent.
-Despite this, specific sub-populations seem to have higher prevalence rates including people who are homeless, older individuals (especially those living alone or in isolation), and psychiatric inpatients.
+Despite this, specific sub-populations seem to have higher prevalence rates, including people who are homeless, older individuals (especially those living alone or in isolation), and psychiatric inpatients.
 Additionally, studies show that prevalence is not connected to alcohol consumption per capita.
 For example, in France, a country that is well known for its consumption and production of wine, prevalence was only 0.4% in 1994, while Australia had a prevalence of 2.8%.

 History

 Wernicke encephalopathy

 Carl Wernicke discovered Wernicke encephalopathy in 1881.
 His first diagnosis noted symptoms including paralyzed eye movements, ataxia, and mental confusion.
 Also noticed were hemorrhages in the gray matter around the third and fourth ventricles and the cerebral aqueduct.
 Brain atrophy was only found upon post-mortem autopsy.
 Wernicke believed these hemorrhages were due to inflammation and thus the disease was named polioencephalitis haemorrhagica superior.
-Later, it was found that Wernicke encephalopathy and alcoholic Korsakoff syndrome are products of the same cause.
+Later, it was found that Wernicke encephalopathy and Korsakoff syndrome are products of the same cause.

 Korsakoff syndrome

 Sergei Korsakoff was a Russian physician after whom the disease "Korsakoff's syndrome" was named.
 In the late 1800s Korsakoff was studying long-term alcoholic patients and began to notice a decline in their memory function.
-At the 13th International Medical Congress in Moscow in 1897, Korsakoff presented a report called: "On a special form of mental illness combined with degenerative polyneuritis".
-After the presentation of this report the term "Korsakoff's syndrome" was coined.
+At the 13th International Medical Congress in Moscow in 1897, Korsakoff presented a report called "On a special form of mental illness combined with degenerative polyneuritis".
+After the presentation of this report, the term "Korsakoff's syndrome" was coined.

 Although WE and AKS were discovered separately, these two syndromes are usually referred to under one name, Wernicke–Korsakoff syndrome, due to the fact that they are part of the same cause and because the onset of AKS usually follows WE if left untreated.